GmbH & Co. KG – all information on the legal form

 The articles of association should be drawn up with the help of a lawyer or notary.
 A tax expert should be consulted on the financial implications of the contracts concluded.

-The management of such a corporate form is under the control of the GmbH.
+The management of this type of company is under the control of the GmbH.
 Whereas the GmbH is not a natural person and therefore cannot act as managing director of the company.

 The GmbH & Co.
-KG in the internal relationship and in the external representation
+KG in the internal relationship and in external representation

 The GmbH and its limited partners have – as in the KG – different tasks.
-Through its managing director, the general partner GmbH represents and manages the KG externally.
-In the case of the general partner GmbH, the managing director can be elected from outside the partnership.
+The general partner GmbH represents and manages the KG externally through its managing director.
+The managing director of the general partner GmbH can be elected from outside the company.

-However, it is also possible that one or more limited partners manage the general partner GmbH as a whole as managing director.
+However, it is also possible for one or more limited partners to manage the general partner GmbH as a whole as managing director.

-It is not permissible for limited partners who are not managing directors of the general partner GmbH to manage or represent the GmbH & Co.
+It is not permitted for limited partners who are not managing directors of the general partner GmbH to manage or represent the GmbH & Co.
 However, the limited partner has a right of control in any case.
-For example, the annual financial statements must be presented to him.
-In addition, the limited partner has the right to object to extensive or risky transactions.
+For example, the annual financial statements must be submitted to him.
+The limited partner also has the right to object to extensive or risky transactions.

-If only one general partner manages the partnership, it should be stipulated in the partnership agreement that the general partner is exempt from the management restrictions of § 181 BGB.
-These laws regulate the practice of insider trading, which is a form of self-dealing (i.e. transactions one enters into with oneself).
+If only one general partner manages the company, the partnership agreement should stipulate that the general partner is exempt from the management restrictions of Section 181 BGB.
+These laws regulate the practice of insider trading, which is a form of self-dealing (i.e. transactions concluded with oneself).

-If the managing director of the general partner GmbH concludes a lease agreement with this GmbH or with the GmbH & Co.
-KG, this is an example of self-dealing.
+If the managing director of the general partner GmbH concludes a rental agreement with this GmbH or with the GmbH & Co.
+KG, this is an example of self-contracting.

 Managing directors of such a legal form must have knowledge of commercial accounting.
 As commercial companies, both the general partner GmbH and the GmbH & Co.
 KG must prepare annual financial statements and profit and loss accounts in the form of double-entry bookkeeping.

-In addition, there is the need for audits and publicity.
-Thus, it is obliged to have its annual financial statements audited annually by an auditor and to publish the results in the Federal Gazette (Bundesanzeiger).
+In addition, there is the need for tax audits and publicity.
+They are obliged to have their annual financial statements audited annually by an auditor and to publish the results in the Federal Gazette.

-Shared and limited liability: clear distribution of risk between partners
+Shared and limited liability: clear distribution of risk between shareholders

 Since a GmbH can function as a limited liability company, the limitation of the general partner’s responsibility is an advantage of this structure.
-In this case, the shareholders of the limited liability company are not personally responsible.
+In this case, the shareholders of the GmbH are not personally responsible.

 This is the main difference between an LP and a KG, in which the general partner is personally liable for all debts and obligations of the company and himself.

-There are no significant differences between the KG and other types of contracts.
-This means that in case of failure the general partner GmbH is only liable up to the amount of its contribution, whereas the limited partners are liable exclusively with their shares in the GmbH & Co.
+There are no significant differences between the KG and other types of contract.
+This means that in the event of failure, the general partner GmbH is only liable up to the amount of its contribution, while the limited partners are only liable with their shares in the GmbH & Co.

 There is a mandatory entry in the commercial register for the amount of the limited partner’s contribution.

-The general partner GmbH limits the liability of its managing director, but certain lenders and suppliers do not recognise this limitation and require that the managing director of the general partner GmbH be liable with his personal assets.
+The general partner GmbH limits the liability of its managing director, but certain lenders and suppliers do not recognize this limitation and demand that the managing director of the general partner GmbH is liable with his personal assets.
 The managing director of a GmbH is personally liable if he fails to distinguish between business and private assets.

 Taxes: KG and partners share costs